-Since POZ Minerals listed in 2008, substantial amounts of drilling and other work have been done at Highland Plains with proposed solutions for beneficiation demonstrating higher grades.
+POZ Minerals has conducted substantial amounts of drilling and other work at Highland Plains with proposed solutions for beneficiation demonstrating higher grades.

 The Company is currently targeting the production and sale of up to 3 million tonnes per annum of beneficiated rock phosphate from Highland Plains, to be transported by slurry pipeline to a barging facility in the Gulf of Carpentaria for export.